Where can I get my fingerprints taken? (top)

 What can I do about a barking dog? (top)

-There are a few aggravated cases where the problem continues.
-We ask that you call again, and we will respond back.
+If the problem continues we ask that you call again, and we will respond back.
 Each time, we keep a record of the complaints.
 If the problem continues, and we can document a pattern that indicates that the responsible party is indifferent and is allowing habitual barking in such a manner as to continuously disturb the peace, the owner could be issued a citation for an infraction.

 Are fireworks legal in Half Moon Bay? (top)